• twitter-icon

 • Present Chapter 86 of CETA, 1985 relating to Overhead electric wires and other related types of gear might be secured under the meaning of Capital Goods for permitting Cenvat Credit.

-The interaction of GST combined with proceeded with slackness sought after for product development has raised the question of assembling units of Railways enduring huge installation without moving limit, constraining it to investigate trade openings in a troublesome worldwide condition.
 Harsh Dhingra of Bombardier Transportation mentioned some of the important points over this issue, “India has been growing around 7-8% every year and for India it to maintain these levels, railways can grow every year by around 9.5% with the impetus of GST, Rail transportation will then create new jobs, save energy, improve the environment, while moving people, raw material and goods more efficiently nationwide, GST in India is a welcome sign for the industries.
-GST is a significant move and one of the most important ones post liberalization in India, but the implementation is the key.”
+GST is a significant move and one of the most important ones post liberalisation in India, but the implementation is the key.”

-Trains in India are very much affected by the new rules and regulations being imposed on it.
-The former railway minister Suresh Prabhu also admits that the change has begun and it will still be on of the most preferred mode of transportation for the country.
-Asking about the facilities in the railways the ministers said that We are trying to do our best by enhancing passenger facilities like introducing high-speed trains Gatimaan and Tejas, elevators, better waiting rooms, clean my coach service, etc.
+Trains in India are very much affected by the new rules and regulations being imposed on them.
+The former railway minister Suresh Prabhu also admits that the change has begun and it will still be on of the most preferred modes of transportation for the country.

-While talking about the fiscal scenario of the Indian railways the minister said that, We have prepared a road-map for railways finances, on the revenue side we are launching new products like Tejas, Gatimaan that will give us revenue, we are reducing the cost of operations by getting Rs.41,000 crore as savings on energy in next 10 years. we are doing non-fare revenue that could fetch us Rs.40,000 crore in next 10 years.
-And, we will have savings through enterprise resource planning for which consultations are already on.
+While talking about the fiscal scenario of the Indian railways, the minister said that, We have prepared a road-map for railways finances.
+On the revenue side, we are launching new products like Tejas, Gatimaan that will give us revenue, and we are reducing the cost of operations by getting Rs 41,000 crore as savings on energy in the next 10 years.

 Suppliers of Railways Under Problem

-The impact of GST on railways and suppliers has gone to such an extent that almost 75 percent firms have partially or completely stopped the supplies due to losses.
-The reason behind this menace is that before GST was applicable, railways suppliers had to pay 12 percent excise duty on raw materials and 6 percent VAT and after that, the railways provided them 12 percent refund.
-But now after the implementation of GST, the suppliers had to pay 18 percent GST on raw material while the refund is lesser than 7 percent overall.
-This issue has made an overall negative effect on the whole supply chain of railways.
+The impact of GST on railways and suppliers has gone to such an extent that almost 75% firms have partially or completely stopped the supplies due to losses.
+The reason behind this menace is that before GST was applicable, railway suppliers had to pay 12% excise duty on raw materials and 6 per cent VAT and after that, the railways provided them a 12 per cent refund.

 Srivastava said that a letter has been received by the head office to reduce the GST rate in catering, which has been sent to all the concerned people.